taichi-dev/taichi/README.md

 # Python Frontend
 Embedding the language in `python` has the following advantages:
 - Easy to learn.
 Python itself is very easy to learn, so is PyTaichiLang.
+- Easy to run.
+No ahead-of-time compilation is needed.
 - It allows people to reuse existing python infrastructure:
    - IDEs.
-A python IDE simply works for TaichiLang, with syntax highlighting and even some syntax checking
+A python IDE simply works for TaichiLang, with syntax highlighting, checking, and autocomplete.
    - Package manager (pip).
 A developed Taichi application and be easily submitted to `PyPI` and others can easily set it up   with `pip`.
    - Existing packages.
 Interacting with other python components is just trivial.
+- The built-in AST manipulation tools in `python` allows us to do magical things, as long as the kernel body can be parsed by the `python` parser.

 However, this design decision has drawbacks as well:
- - Indexing is needed when accesing tensors even for 0D tensors.
+ - Indexing is always needed when accesing elements in tensors, even if the tensor is 0D.
 Use `x[None] = 123` to set the value in `x` if `x` is 0D.
 This is because `x = 123` will set `x` itself (instead of its containing value) to be the constant `123` in python syntax, and unfortunately we cannot modify this behavior.
  - When dealing with local matrices, syntax like `x(0, 1).val = y` is needed.
 It would be ideal to write `x(0, 1) = y`, but in `python` assigning to function call is not allowed.
 For global matrices you can use `x(0, 1)[i, j, k] = 42` and no special attention is needed.